 Before traveling abroad, you should find out in advance whether your destination requires vaccination certificates.
 If so, ensure that you get vaccinated and are issued a document to prove it.

-In the wake of COVID-19, some countries are asking for proof of negative test results.
-Also, since COVID-19 vaccines have been approved, a vaccination passport could well be among the documents travelers may be required to carry during international travel.
+In the wake of the recent global health crisis, some countries are asking for proof of vaccination or test results proving the traveler has not been infected with a particular virus.
+A vaccination passport could well be among the documents travelers may be required to carry during international travel in the future.

 Fortunately, travel insurance covers such expenses thus shielding you from the financial burden.
 When you take your trip, be sure to bring along your travel insurance documents for easier claims.

-Your passport, a valid visa, international driver’s license, vaccination certificates, and travel insurance are just five documents that you may need for traveling abroad.
-However, you may also need to bring along your air tickets, documents proving permission to travel with minors, and proof of hotel bookings among others.
+Your passport, visa, international driver’s license, vaccination certificates, and travel insurance are five documents you may need for traveling abroad.
+However, you may also need to bring along your airline tickets, documents proving permission to travel with minors, and proof of hotel bookings among other paperwork.

 Finally, remember to make copies of all your documents in both digital and hard copies.
-You should leave some at home and place a copy in your luggage.
+You should also leave copies of your travel documents at home.
 This way, you will have a backup in case you lose your original documents.

 About the Guest Blogger

 Jenna is a travel consultant from Europe with an enormous passion for writing and, of course, traveling.
-All of these put together, now she loves writing based on her experiences as a travel consultant and touring the world.
-Through this, she hopes to help other travel lovers out there.
+She loves writing about her experiences as a travel consultant and touring the world.
+Through this, she hopes to help other travelers.

 Save this post to your Pinterest travel board to easily reference before your next trip abroad!